Bardolph-Automation-Inc/bardolph/docs/language.rst

     define brt 80
     red brt green brt blue brt

-Under the hood, the VM converts these values to their HSB equivalents before sending them to the lights.
+Internally, the VM converts these values to their HSB equivalents before sending them to the lights.

 Note that the setting for `kelvin` works the same for RGB units as it does